Nowra to Kosciuszko

-On 1 April 2017 we are again going for a ride and raising funds for the indigo foundation’s projects supporting women’s empowerment in developing countries.
+On 21 March 2019 we are again going for a ride and raising funds for the indigo foundation’s projects with a focus on supporting women’s empowerment in developing countries.
+The last ride made $13,000 This is the donation website

 We welcome anyone who wishes to join us on the ride.

-Total – 664 km to the summit plus 50 back to Jindabyne
+Total – 490 km to the summit plus 50 back to Jindabyne (plus 33 round the lake)

-Total vertical metres – 9498 – quite a bit more than Mt Everest!
+Total vertical metres – 7,781 – that’s a bit less than Mt Everest, but more than Aconcagua!

 See a map of the route.
 (Note – this map is not quite accurate.)